 - The company has maintained 49% common ownership throughout the loss year and preceding year.

-- The group has retained 66% common ownership throughout the loss year and preceding year.
+- If the company is a member of a group of companies, the group has retained 66% common ownership throughout the loss year and preceding year.

 - You have a sufficient imputation credit account balance to cover any refund.